-Starting in 2018, Medicaid HMOs have the opportunity to participate in a PPR incentive program.
+All Medicaid HMOs began participating in the HMO PPR incentive program starting in 2018.
 HMOs are judged based on their members' readmissions at hospitals to which they are admitted.
-HMO performance is based on HMO claims only, and will not include fee-for-service claims.
-HMOs will be eligible for incentive dollars based on their PPR performance, and will be required to share a portion of those dollars with the providers with whom they partner to reduce PPRs.
-The 2021 HMO P4P guide with PPR information will be posted prior to December 31, 2020 at the following website:
+HMO performance is based on HMO claims only and will not include fee-for-service claims.
+HMOs will be eligible for incentive dollars based on their PPR performance and will be required to share a portion of those dollars with the providers with whom they partner to reduce PPRs.
+The 2023 HMO P4P guide with PPR information was posted prior to December 31, 2022 on the Quality for BadgerCare Plus and Medicaid SSI ForwardHealth page.